OwenChen2028/flask-chatbot/README.md

-# Flask Chatbot App
+# Flask Chatbot Web App

-This repository contains the code for a chatbot app made using Python Flask.
+This repository contains the code for a chatbot web app made using Python Flask.
+It utilizes OpenAI's API to generate responses.
 Please follow the setup instructions below.

 ## Clone the Repository